makselab/FibrationSymmetryAnalysisANN/README.md

 > **Enable collapsing of the policy network for certain enviorements using fibration symmetries.**

-This enables more efficient training and inference by leveraging symmetries in the game state and action space, thereby reducing redundancy in policy outputs and improving performance.
+This enables more efficient training and inference by leveraging symmetries in the space state and action space, thereby reducing redundancy in policy outputs.

 ## 🔄 Differences from Upstream

 - Introduced support for **fiber symmetry-based policy collapsing**.
-- Modified architecture components to allow group-invariant transformations.
+- Modified architectural components to allow the use of **torch.fx**.
 - Custom preprocessing pipeline adjustments to accommodate the symmetry reductions.

 In order to use the code for fibration collapsed results, follow the instructions in the file: [Model Collapsing Guide](model_collapsing_guide.MD)